machinationsio/up-unity-example-tanks-scriptable-objects/README.md

 1. Install the latest version of the Unity 3D Engine by downloading Unity Hub from [here](https://store.unity.com/#plans-individual).
 Once you installed Unity Hub, you will need to add a Unity 3D install.
 Stuck?
 Check our [Detailed Unity Installation Guide](README-unity.md) here.
 2. Open Unity 3D and navigate to where you cloned this repo.
 Upon opening the folder, your Unity Editor should look something like this:
    ![Image of Unity Editor](./readme.md.resources/StartupScene.jpg)
-3. In Machinations, create your own copy of our Tanks Unity [Machinations diagram](https://my.machinations.io/public/Tanks-Unity/00cb25e4637ccee9d23799d0bc02befe5) by clicking "Add to My Machinations" (top right).
+3. In Machinations, create your own copy of our Tanks Unity Updated [Machinations diagram](https://my.machinations.io/public/-Tanks-Unity-updated/0d662f3049c168b328e2b78b18490e527) by clicking "Add to My Machinations" (top right).
 4. In Unity, in the Scene Hierarchy tab, configure the `MachinationsGameLayer` with the correct `User Key` & `Diagram Token`.
 Here's how to find these:
    1. MachinationsGameLayer inside Unity:
       ![Image of MachinationsGameLayer Configuration](./readme.md.resources/MGLConfig.jpg)